xgrau/xgrau.github.io/_posts/2019-08-16-indesinenter.md

 grow into
 dog.

-Wretched by its gut,
+Wretched by her gut,
-praised for its gut,
+praised for her gut,
-out of fear it
+out of fear she
 yields to the leash,
 foolishly oblivious
-that its right
+that her right
 still stands.

-Waning,
+Waning and
 downtrodden,
-it won’t stop licking
+she'll keep licking
 the harsh hand
-that for so long
+that has kept her
-has kept it
+for so long
 mud-bound.

 It was once possible
-to turn its silence
+to turn this silence
 into a wall,
 impregnable and secure.
-We witness instead
+We witness now
-a muted shame:
+her muted shame:
-growls alone.
+only growls.

 It was not possible,
 though, to desist
-after her loss,
+after this loss,
-as we cry in the night
+as we cry into the night
 a raging song
 against the dying
-of the light.
+of our wish.

-It’ll all be hers:
+All water, land,
-water, land,
+skies, and fire
-skies, and fire;
+we'll be again free
-if only she dares
+to roam — if she dares
-speak her name.
+to speak her name.

 She must say
 «enough!» at once,